 - Replace Salts and Minerals If you’re on the rock and it’s hot, you will be sweating.
 As you sweat you’ll be losing essential salts and minerals which need to be replaced to maintain good performance and avoid heat problems.
 A good sports drink containing electrolytes replaces these.
 I also carry electrolyte pills which can be added to water.
 Avoid salt pills unless prescribed by your doctor.
 Sometimes salty snacks like chips help too.

-- Dress For Heat It’s best to wear loose, light-colored (absorbs less heat) clothing that allows sweat to evaporate.
+- Dress For Heat It’s best to wear loose, light-colored (absorbs less heat) climbing clothing that allows sweat to evaporate.
 Always wear a hat to keep the top of your head cool.
 I’m amazed at the number of climbers and hikers that I see out in the mid-day sun without proper head protection.
 A hat keeps you cool.
 While you’re at it, rub protective sunscreen (at least SPF 30) on your arms, legs, back of your neck, and face to avoid painful sunburn and future skin cancer.

 - Avoid the Heat of the Day If you’re on a climbing road trip and doing a lot of cragging, head for the cliffs in the cooler parts of the day—morning and evening.
 If you’re climbing in the afternoon, look for cliffs that go into shade.
 You’ll have a lot more fun and stay cooler.
 If you are climbing under the mid-day sun, take your time and pace yourself, take a break if you find shade, and carry sufficient liquids.

-- Keep Alert for Overheating Symptoms of overheating sometimes creep up on you.
+- Keep Alert for Overheating Symptoms of overheating or heat exhaustion sometimes creep up on you.
 They’re not necessarily in-your-face and overt.
 Pay attention to how you feel.
 If you start feeling nauseous, develop a headache, feel flushed and red, have abdominal or leg cramps, or are sweating heavily, then it’s time to take a break.
 Find shade, drink water, and relax until you feel better.
 A wet cloth on your forehead helps cool you too.
 Also, pay attention to your partner.
 She may be developing heat illness and not be aware of it yet.
 You are climbing partners—look out for each other.